Quick Starter Guide

 1. Installing The Theme

-NOTE: you need to have a copy of self-hosted WordPress installed on your own server in order to install the theme.
-You can not install custom themes or plugins on the accounts hosted at WordPress.com.
+NOTE: you need to have a self-hosted WordPress site in order to install themes (ie. you can't install themes on wordpress.com).

 To install the theme: